brynnb/idlequest/README.md

 * Item durabiity may be fun since using a variety of weapons and gear adds more to gameplay.
 Maybe magic items never break but need time to recharge periodically.
 Non-magic can be repaired a certain number of times, maybe with slightly diminished stats each time
 * Item durability goes hand in hand with a concept I've always liked, which is that most NPCs would drop armor and weapons in a more realistic world, so stuff breaking constantly isn't a big deal because there's always fresh loot to replace it.
 * A journal to show a to-do list for the character.
 For example if you turn level 8 and are missing spells because you can't afford them yet, getting those spells and scribing them may be on the list.
+* Groups.
+Bots, maybe.
+Or multiplayer with other people.
+Since a lot of classes can't realistically solo.

 ## Looting System Breakdown